jbhayback/water-overflow/README.md

 ## __About The Project__

-**Water Overflow Calculator**
+**Water Overflow Calculator and Illustrator**

 This project is a simple application for calculating and illustrating how much liquid is in the glass/container given its position when K liters of liquid is poured in the top most glass.
+There is a stack of water glasses in a form of triangle.
+Each glass has a 250mL capacity.
+When a liquid is poured into the top most glass any overflow is evenly distributed between the glasses in the next row.
+That is, half of the overflow pours into the left glass while the remainder of the overflow pours into the right glass.

 ## Built With
 * [Django](https://www.djangoproject.com/) - Web